andrea-vaiuso/MF-Baynet/README.md

 ### Step 3: Test the Models
 After training, use the `test.py` script to evaluate the models on a test dataset.
 This script will:
 - Load the trained models and test dataset.
-- Evaluate the models and calculate performance metrics.
+- Normalize the test data using the same scaler used during training.
+- Perform predictions using the trained models.
-- Save the test results for analysis.
+- Save the prediction results and error metrics for further analysis.

 ```bash
 python test.py
 ```

 ### Step 4: Deploy the Model
-Once the models are trained and tested, you can deploy them using the `server.py` script.
-This will set up a server that listens for incoming requests, runs the model on the input data, and returns the predictions.
+Once the model is trained and validated, it can be deployed using the `server.py` script.
+This script sets up a server that can accept input data, run the model, and return predictions.
+The server can be configured using the settings in `server_settings.yaml`.

 ```bash
 python server.py
 ```

-### Step 5: Augment and Prepare Data
+### Step 5: Visualize Results
-If needed, you can use the `dataset_augmentation.ipynb` notebook to perform additional data augmentation before training.
-This is especially useful if your dataset is small or if you want to experiment with different data preprocessing techniques.

-## Conclusion

-The Multi-Fidelity BNN library is a powerful tool for training and deploying Bayesian Neural Networks in scenarios where multi-fidelity data is available.
-By carefully following the structure and steps outlined in this guide, you can efficiently develop robust models that not only make predictions but also provide uncertainty estimates, making them highly valuable in real-world applications where decision-making under uncertainty is critical.

-For further questions or support, please refer to the documentation within each module or contact the development team.
+After running predictions, use the plotting utilities in `training.py` or custom scripts to visualize the results, compare them with ground truth data, and analyze the uncertainty estimates provided by the BNN models.

 ---

-This document should serve as a comprehensive guide to help you navigate the project and effectively utilize the Multi-Fidelity BNN library.